This simple trick to dealing with overwhelm might seem too easy when I tell it to you. But it actually works like a charm.

 That’s why organization skills are ranked right up at the top of the list of LinkedIn’s recent study on the soft skills employers want most.

 It’s also common sense.
-Someone who has the hard skills and experience to do the job is less valuable than someone with those same skills and similar experience who is also organized.
+Someone who has the hard skills and experience to do the job is good.
+Someone like that who can also organize themselves effectively is great.

 There is less and less clarity, direction, and prioritization in today’s workplace.

-That sort of thing leaves me feeling overwhelmed.
-Maybe you too.
-Probably lots of people.
+That sort of thing leaves many of us feeling overwhelmed.

-The best employees are the ones who can rise above the fray.
-The ones who can get a handle on things.
-Who can find the through line.
-Think critically.
-And make strategic choices.
+The best employees are the ones who can rise above the fray and get a handle on things.

 That’s where you want to be.